CAG bird

 CAG bird is a specially painted aircraft, officially flown by the commanding officer of United States Navy Carrier Air Groups.
-Every carrier-based aircraft squadron of the United States Navy has such an aircraft that wears modex usually ending with the '00' numbers.
-Due to their striking, colorful paint schemes, enthusiasts such as modelers and aircraft photographers show great interest in these aircraft.
+Every carrier-based aircraft squadron of the United States Navy has such an aircraft, which usually has a modex ending with "00" (two zeros).
+Due to their unique paint schemes, enthusiasts such as modelers and aircraft photographers show great interest in these aircraft.

 Similar terms for "CAG Birds" include: